iTwin/iTwinUI/README.md

 ## Contributing

+Are you interested in helping iTwinUI grow & expand?
+We'd love to collaborate!
+Join us every Tuesday at 9:30AM EST within the [UX Standards/iTwinUI-React channel](https://teams.microsoft.com/l/channel/19%3aa697e82c0d0a43e58bbd1d01881abac0%40thread.skype/iTwinUI-React?groupId=7ec5737d-780e-40e6-bf0e-e3991fd6f3a1&tenantId=067e9632-ea4c-4ed9-9e6d-e294956e284b)'s open meeting.
-- When making a new component
+### To add a component

+We welcome UI components contributed by other teams!
+If you'd like to get your component added to iTwinUI, follow these guidelines:
-  - Make a new folder with the name of the component
+- Make a new folder with the name of the component.
-  - Break variables and mixins into seperate files where possible
+- Break variables and mixins into seperate files where possible.
-  - Make sure to include a classes.scss file in the folder as this file is used to generate all the relevant css classes
+- Make sure to include a `classes.scss` file in the folder as this file is used to generate all the relevant css classes.
   - This file should simply define classes using your mixins.
-    - Example from src/buttons/classes.scss, where index imports all mixins and relevant scss
+  - Example from `src/buttons/classes.scss`, where index imports all mixins and relevant scss.
-    - Make sure to import your style in src/classes.scss and src/mixins.scss
+  - Make sure to import your style in `src/classes.scss` and `src/mixins.scss`.

 ```
 @import './index';